godspeed-03/Web-Learning/Sanity/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+npx sanity@latest init --output-path=sanity-studio2

+Other helpful commands
+npx sanity docs - to open the documentation in a browser npx sanity manage - to open the project settings in a browser npx sanity help - to explore the CLI manual